aws/s2n-tls/tests/fuzz/Readme.md

 1. A test specific `${TEST_NAME}_overrides.c` file that contains overrides specific to that test.
 2. `global_overrides.c` file that contains overrides that will be used in every fuzz test.

+# American Fuzzy Lop (AFL)

+To use AFL set the environment variable `AFL_FUZZ` to true, in additon to `FUZZ_TIMEOUT_SEC`.
+The runFuzzTest.sh script will terminate afl when it reaches `FUZZ_TIMEOUT_SEC`.
+AFL  reports will be created under `tests/fuzz/results/TEST_NAME/fuzzer_stats`.

+Note that afl runs as a single process.
+[Parallelization](https://github.com/google/AFL/blob/master/docs/parallel_fuzzing.txt) has not been scripted yet for this project.